composer/composer/doc/05-repositories.md

 A repository is a package source.
 It's a list of packages/versions.
 Composer will look in all your repositories to find the packages your project requires.

-By default only the Packagist.org repository is registered in Composer.
+By default, only the Packagist.org repository is registered in Composer.
 You can add more repositories to your project by declaring them in `composer.json`.

 Repositories are only available to the root package and the repositories